 The idea of spot reduction can provide hope to people who don’t believe their goals are achievable otherwise.

 Is spot reduction actually achievable, though?
 This article will break down why spot reduction of body fat DOES NOT WORK.
+Yes, spot reducing is a myth.

 Keep reading to learn more!